JohnnyRacket/Simple-Caddy-UI/README.md

 sudo nano /etc/systemd/system/caddy-ui.service
 ```

 Next.js automatically loads `.env.local` at startup, so no extra environment configuration is needed in the service file.
+To change the port, set `PORT=<number>` in `.env.local` — Next.js reads it natively.

 ```ini
 [Unit]